threlte logo

 With event listeners now active on our mesh, the next step is to capture these events into variables and forward them to the shader as uniforms.
 Our shader will require two uniform variables: one for the click position (pulsePosition as a Vector3) and another for tracking the animation timeline (pulseTimer).

-To manage the timeline, we’ll employ a Svelte store using the tweened function.
-Both pulsePosition and pulseTimer will be updated based on the onclick event we previously implemented.
+To manage the timeline, we’ll employ a Svelte store using the Tween class.
+Both pulsePosition and pulseTimer will be updated in the onclick event callback.

 Scene.svelte